 A critical component of leadership is developing a sense of what's important for you to do in times of stress.

-First, tell your employees that if they find themselves in over their head, or if they’ve tried to resolve a conflict and the negative behavior continues to impede their work, they can talk to you.
+First of all, tell your employees that if they find themselves in over their head, or if they’ve tried to resolve a conflict and the negative behavior continues to impede their work, they can use you as a resource.
 As a higher-up in your organization, you can provide recommendations and bring in another manager or someone from human resources for mediation.

 Some suggestions for helping people work together:

-- Use your best listening skills so you can readily identify their concerns and the cause of the problem.
+- Work to use your best listening skills so you can readily identify their concerns and the root cause of the problem.

 - Encourage the two sides to put aside their differences and find common ground — such as the desire to help the company to succeed.

-When people believe their voices are being heard, they are more likely to perform at their best.
+When people believe their voices will be heard, they are more likely to perform at their best.
 Communication goes both ways, so inspire a relationship where they give you timely status reports and feedback about difficulties or challenges.

 4. View everything as a learning opportunity

-Conflict in the workplace can be very disruptive and create stress — including for team members not involved directly in the dispute.
-However, your workers can learn from these experiences.
+Perhaps, conflict in the workplace could be seen in a positive light.
+For all the grief disagreements can cause, there’s an upside when your workers can learn from them.
 Differing opinions can stimulate innovation and give added impetus for team building.

-Helping to resolve disagreements and misunderstandings can put those you manage in a better position to assume leadership roles in your company.
-For example, you can let an employee know that effectively working well with others and using tact and diplomacy can help with career advancement.
+Helping to resolve disputes can put those you manage in a better position to assume leadership roles in your company.
+You can tell a temporary worker who wants to move into a full-time role that tact and diplomacy in dealing with conflict in the workplace can make a good impression on management.
+Or let an employee know that effectively working well with others can help with career advancement.

 5. Criticize gently and praise achievement

 All professionals appreciate recognition, particularly when they’ve put in extra time or effort.
-So celebrate resolution when your team achieves it.
-Even if they’ve made just small progress, be sure to congratulate them on their progress.
-That will help them to stay focused on improvement and will help you to foster a more peaceful and productive work environment for your staff.
+So make a goal to celebrate resolution when your team achieves it.
+Even if they’ve made just small steps, congratulate them on the progress.
+They’re not robots, after all!